 Goniometry and trigonometry - math word problems - page 11 of 32

 The bases of two adjacent telegraph poles have a height difference of 10.5 m.
-How long do the wires connect the two poles if the slope is 39° 30’? - The tower
+How long do the wires connect the two poles if the slope is 39° 30’? - Landing strip

-From a window 8 m above the horizontal plane, we can see the top of the tower at an elevation angle of 53 degrees 20 minutes, and its base at an angle of 14 degrees 15 minutes.
+From a window 8 m above the horizontal plane, the top of a tower can be seen at an elevation angle of 53°20′, and its base at a depression angle of 14°15′.
 How high is the tower? - Lodge view angle

 The observation tower has a height of 105 m above sea level.
 The ship is aimed at a depth angle of 1° 49' from the tower.
 How far is the ship from the base of the tower? - The bases